prajapati-priyanka/Bridge/README.md

   - User can edit his Avatar, Bio and Website
 - Sort Posts
   - Sort posts by Trending
-  - Sort posts by newest as well as oldest added
+  - Sort posts by newest as well as oldest

 ---